 Red Robot has three writers who work on a range of content assignments, including technical content, press releases, user guides, blogs, and ebooks.
 You can contact your writer any time to see how your project is progressing.

-Claire Broadley was given her first computer, an Acorn Electron, at the age of 4.
+Claire was given her first computer, an Acorn Electron, at the age of 4.
 She picked up BASIC herself by copying code from her many computer books.
-Claire started her career in service desk positions, then trained formally as a technical author while working for the NIHR.
+Claire started her career in service desk positions, then trained formally as a technical author while working for the Department of Health.

-In April 2010, Claire started working as a freelance technical writer, founding Red Robot Media around the same time.
-She now manages the majority of our business blogging and technical content projects, and has built up a huge body of work while writing for hundreds of different clients.
-Claire has blogged for the BBC, Eventbrite, Lifehacker, Olark, Kissmetrics, Dell, Quidco and eBay, and is an major contributor to WhoIsHostingThis where she has editorial input.
-Claire also blogs occasionally for the Huffington Post, and one of her recent personal blogs on the EU referendum ammassed 300,000 hits in just one day.
+Claire manages the majority of our business blogging and technical content projects, and has built up a huge body of work, writing for hundreds of different clients.
+Claire has blogged for the BBC, Eventbrite, Lifehacker, Olark, Kissmetrics, Dell, Quidco and eBay.
+Claire also blogs occasionally for the Huffington Post, and one of her recent personal blogs on the EU referendum amassed 300,000 hits in just one day.
 Her content has also been retweeted by someone of the most prominent names in digital and caught the attention of the mainstream media.
 She is currently spending most of her time editing Digital.com.

 — Google Analytics (@googleanalytics) November 26, 2014

 In a previous life, Claire made electronic music as Printed Circuit.
 She released several independent albums, toured the world, and appeared in an animated Lego music video, which has received almost half million views on YouTube.